Anthematics/scraperfun/README.md

 Scraper formatting was fixed last night but does not pull salary data , scraper today pulls salary data but needs format fix.
 Also occasionally it throws the error unable to find '.rc >.r > a' -> I rerun the file since it is intermittant it seems.

-My other branch has better formatting but no salary data.
+My other branch ('formatting') has better formatting but no salary data.

 <h3>Related </h3>